 Our pupils and students deserve good schools where they fulfill their potential.

-- School to school support to address identified priorities including via the deployment of Exceed SCITT and Teaching Schools Alliance’s National Leaders of Education (NLE), National Leaders of Governance (NLG), Specialist Leaders of Education (SLE), and Local Leaders of Education (LLE);
+- School-to-school support to address identified priorities including via the Strategic School Improvement Fund (SSIF) and the deployment of Exceed Teaching Schools Alliance’s National Leaders of Education (NLE), National Leaders of Governance (NLG), Specialist Leaders of Education (SLE), and Local Leaders of Education (LLE);

 - School- and classroom-focused action-research and development;